Cassiopee-Bureau-Mobile/ansible-openvpn/README.md

   - `XYZ.key` - client private key
   - `XYZ.pem` - client certificate

-All private keys (embedded in config, pkcs, and .key) are encrypted with a passphrase to facilitate secure distribution to client devices.

-For maximum security when copying the PKI files and configs to client devices don't copy the .txt file containing the randomly generated passphrase.
-Enter the passphrase manually onto the device after the key has been transferred.
+You can find the embedded openvpn config under `fetched_creds/[inventory_hostname]/[client name]/[client_name].ovpn` directory.

 ### Private key passphrases

 Entering a pass phrase every time the client is started can be annoying.
-There are a few options to make this less burdensome after the keys have been securely distributed to the client devices.

-1. When starting the client, use `openvpn --config [config] --askpass [pass.txt]` if you don't want to enter the password for the private key

-From the OpenVPN man page:

-> If file is specified, read the password from the first line of file.
-Keep in mind that storing your password in a file to a certain extent invalidates the extra security provided by using an encrypted key.
+The encryption of the private key as been removed to delete the need to enter a passphrase every time the client is started.

 ### Adding clients using a CSR